Long Grounded Thoughts: Synthesizing Visual Problems and Reasoning Chains at Scale: Method

 \textbf{Multi-Stage Synthesis.} For MCQs generated in Stage~1 (simpler problems), we use Qwen2.5-VL-7B for the initial VLM synthesis and DeepSeek-R1-Distill-Qwen-32B as our $\RLLM$ for expansion.
 For Stage~2 (harder, composed problems), we reserve the strongest available models—Qwen2.5-VL-72B, R1-671B and Qwen3-235B-Thinking for reasoning LLM expansion.
+Crucially, 75\% of our data uses accessible models (Stage 1) yet yields strong performance (Table~\ref{tab:rl_sft_ablation}).
+We release both subsets separately to enable both reproducibility and high-quality research without dependence on frontier teachers.

-\section{Offline and Online Synthesis for RL}
+\subsection{Offline and Online Synthesis for RL}

 To build a \textit{preference dataset} for offline RL, we follow~\citep{setlur2024rlincorrectsyntheticdata,zhang2025backtracking,kimiteam2025kimik15scalingreinforcement} and define pairwise comparisons based on \emph{correctness} and \emph{compactness}.
 Formally, we define: